Complete Timeline: When You'll See Collagen Results

 Consistency & Dosage

-To achieve the best results, consistent daily intake of the right amount is crucial.
+To achieve the best results, a consistent daily intake of the right amount is crucial.
 Most studies have looked at using 2.5-15 g collagen peptides per day (15).

+Inconsistent use or insufficient dosages can lead to delayed or less noticeable results.
 If you only take it once per week, you likely won’t notice much.
 If you only take 0.5 grams per day, you likely won’t notice as much as taking 15 grams per day.

 Collagen Levels

 The initial level of collagen in your body also impacts results.
-Although, that’s not easy to measure.
+Although that’s not easy to measure.

 Those with lower natural collagen levels may experience more pronounced changes.
 Whereas those with already high levels might see subtler improvements.